 Finding a suitable donor is hard unless the near relative donates his kidney to the patient.
 Getting a kidney from a near relative such as a child, sibling, or parent increases the success of transplantation.
 A kidney can also be donated by a spouse or close friend.

-Search for the transplant center
+Search for the transplant centre

 Before surgery: Before the surgery, the health of the patient is comprehensively evaluated.
 If you are receiving the kidney from a living donor then you are informed well in advance.
 However, if the donor is a deceased person, you must rush to the hospital the moment you have been informed.

 During Surgery: The surgery is performed under general anesthesia.
 In almost all the cases of a kidney transplant, the surgery done is heterotrophic.
 This means that the place of the new kidney would be different from the old kidney.
-It is different from an orthotropic transplant done in case of a liver or heart.
+It is different from an orthotropic transplant done in the case of a liver or heart.
 The old kidney is usually not removed unless there are some health issues such as significant enlargement, frequent infection or uncontrollable high blood pressure.
 The surgery takes around 2 to 4 hours to complete.
 The arteries and veins are connected to the kidneys and the ureter from the kidney is connected to the bladder.
 The patient gets discharged from the hospital within a week after surgery.
 The duration of the stay for the recipient is ranging from 20 to 30 days, based on the complexity of the case and the country where the transplantation is performed.

 Post-surgical care: Close monitoring of the critical parameters is done after surgery.
 These parameters include early organ rejection, the optimum dose of treatment, and the side effects of immunosuppressive drugs such as infection and cancer.
 Rejection is the most common condition occurring in almost 30% of the patient.
 In most cases, the rejection occurs within 6 months of the surgery but can occur at any time.
 Timely diagnosis and immediate medical intervention result in the reversal of rejection.